spoolr-in/Spoolr/printwave-core/PROJECT_DESCRIPTION.md

 │   │   ├── StoreStatusRequest.java (✅ NEW - Phase 2)
 │   │   ├── VendorLoginRequest.java (✅ NEW - Session 12)
 │   │   ├── VendorLoginResponse.java (✅ NEW - Phase 2)
-│   │   └── VendorRegistrationRequest.java (✅ NEW - Phase 2)
+│   │   ├── VendorRegistrationRequest.java (✅ NEW - Phase 2)
+│   │   └── VendorResponse.java (✅ NEW - Complete vendor response structure)
 │   ├── entity/
 │   │   ├── User.java
 │   │   └── Vendor.java (✅ NEW - Phase 2)